 The one attraction you can’t miss at Newton would have to be Newton Food Centre.
 Come armed with a healthy appetite and tissue packets (you’ll need them to ‘chope’ or reserve your tables), and get ready to tuck into some of Singapore’s best local fare.
 While all the grub here will guarantee you a good meal, local favourites include the chicken or duck noodles at Kwee Heng, popiah from Bee Heng Popiah, and barbecued seafood from Sheng Da BBQ Seafood.

 Toa Payoh and Braddell

 Travel a few stops further along the North-South MRT line and you’ll be heading into the heartlands—where the pace of life slows down and the daily lives of locals come to the forefront.
 Think kopitiams (traditional coffee shops) and Housing Development Board (HDB) flats.
-Hop off the train at Toa Payoh and make the pilgrimage to Toa Payoh Lorong 8 Market and Food Centre, where you can join the queues at popular stalls such as Guan Kee Kway Chap and Changi Village Fried Hokkien Mee.
-Or, swing by other favourite eateries in the neighbourhood (and nearby Braddell) such as Mellben Seafood, Creamier ice-cream café and Kim Keat Hokkien Mee.
+Hop off the train at Toa Payoh and make the pilgrimage to Toa Payoh Lorong 8 Market and Food Centre, where you can join the queues at popular stalls such as Guan Kee Kway Chap and Changi Village Fried Hokkien mee.
+Or, swing by other favourite eateries in the neighbourhood (and nearby Braddell) such as Kelly Jie Seafood (formerly known as Mellben Seafood), Creamier ice cream café and Kim Keat Hokkien mee.